 SRZ spends significant effort on training, mentoring and ongoing employee development as necessary.
 This is among IT management's top priorities and is a continuous challenge.

-Establishing trust with employees sounds like a rudimentary leadership practice, but it is not often well practiced in large law firms.
-Formal organizational reporting lines are part of SRZ, but IT staff can exercise their right to use the "open door" policy that senior leaders espouse.
+Establishing trust with employees sounds like a rudimentary leadership practise, but it is not often well practised in large law firms.
+Formal organisational reporting lines are part of SRZ, but IT staff can exercise their right to use the "open door" policy that senior leaders espouse.
 There is an open door policy for everyone in Support - no exceptions.